linkerd/website/linkerd.io/content/2-edge/features/multicluster.md

    are validated at every step, both in and across cluster boundaries.
 2. **Separate failure domains.** Failure of a cluster allows the remaining clusters to function.
-3. **Support for heterogeneous networks.** Since clusters can span clouds, VPCs, on-premises data centers, and combinations thereof, Linkerd does not introduce any L3/L4 requirements other than gateway connectivity.
-4. **Supports pod-to-pod communication.** When clusters share the same underlying network, Linkerd can be configured to [send traffic directly](#multi-cluster-for-flat-networks) to pods across cluster boundaries.
+3. **Support for any type of network.** Linkerd does not require any specific network topology between clusters, and can function both with hierarchical networks as well as when clusters [share the same flat network](#multi-cluster-for-flat-networks).
-5. **A unified model alongside in-cluster communication.** The same observability, reliability, and security features that Linkerd provides for in-cluster communication extend to cross-cluster communication.
+4. **A unified model alongside in-cluster communication.** The same observability, reliability, and security features that Linkerd provides for in-cluster communication extend to cross-cluster communication.